Edmonton International Raceway

 Edmonton International Raceway is a 0.250 mi, paved oval auto racing facility, located outside Wetaskiwin, Alberta, Canada, approximately 50 km south of Edmonton.
 The track is the first in Alberta to be sanctioned by NASCAR, and hosts races in the NASCAR Advance Auto Parts Weekly Series.
 It hosted its first NASCAR Pinty's Series race in 2014.
+On July 26 & 27, 2024 Edmonton International Raceway will host a newly branded NASCAR Canada Series Event, the only NASCAR Event in Alberta, Canada.

 Edmonton Int'l Raceway hosts the only race car experience on a NASCAR Track in Western Canada.

 The CASCAR West Series ran five races at the track between 2002 and 2006.